 - In a medium bowl, beat egg whites until soft peaks form; add vanilla and gradually add sugar.
 Toss in the pecans and mix gently with a wooden spoon or spatula until they are coated thoroughly.

-- Melt butter and pour on a baking sheet.
+- Melt butter and pour on a baking sheet coated with cooking spray.
 Spread the pecans out evenly over the baking sheet and cook for 40 minutes, turning them every 10 minutes with a spatula – do not skip this step!
 (They will look like a gloppy mess at first, but don’t worry!
 Keep turning as instructed and all will be good.)

 - Remove from oven and cool for about 2 minutes

-- Place powdered sugar in a large resealable plastic bag; add in the pecans, seal and shake until coated.
+- Place powdered sugar and cinnamon in a large resealable plastic bag; add in the pecans, seal and shake until coated.

 - Best served warm, but absolutely delicious even after a few weeks!